HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 We can see that the median performance scores for most platforms on mobile are low, ranging from 19 to 35, with Duda at 47 the exception.
 As Philip Walton cited in 2021, <a hreflang="en" href="https://philipwalton.com/articles/my-challenge-to-the-web-performance-community/">this does not directly imply bad results</a> in mobile field data but does imply that all platforms have room for improvements, especially for low-end devices and network connections similar to those Lighthouse attempts to emulate.

-WordPress, Joomla, Drupal, and 1C-Bitrix showed no change from last year’s results.
+WordPress, Joomla, Drupal, and 1C-Bitrix showed no change from last year's results.
 Wix dropped from 30% to 29% while the rest showed improvements.

 #### SEO score